MrNock/PowerFitBeans/README.md

 # PowerFitBeans
-**RN 2023.12.26 20:50hrs**
+**RN 2023.12.26 17:00hrs**
 <br>
 Found useful code to ***convert SQL Timestamp to String***:
 <br>
 https://stackoverflow.com/questions/35170620/format-java-sql-timestamp-into-a-string<br>

 ***I had a problem with Github when doing the commits.
 It seems that the issue came after doing the merge from `main` branch to `master`.
-For some unknown reason, the commits were sent to another Github account instead of this repository***br>
+For some unknown reason, the commits were sent to another Github account instead of this repository***<br>
 <br>
 **RN 2023.12.24 20:50hrs**
 <br>